WHATS HOT

 The First Week Sign Of – Time To Get Alerted Of Your Pregnancy

 The first week of can be both exciting and daunting.
 While you may not have any visible symptoms yet, your body is going through a lot of changes.
-This is an important time to take of yourself, both physically and mentally.
-Eating healthy, getting enough rest, and avoiding will you and your baby in the weeks to come.
+This is an important time to take care of yourself, both physically and mentally.
+Eating healthy, getting enough rest, and avoiding stress will help you and your baby in the weeks to come.

 If you’re noticing changes in your body just a couple of days after conceiving, make a note of them!
-These symptoms may indicate that you are in the stages of pregnancy.
+These symptoms may indicate that you are in the early stages of .
 These symptoms usually occur around the time of implantation, when the fertilized egg attaches to the lining of the uterus.
-This is also when hormonal changes begin to take place in order to the growth of the baby.
+This is also when hormonal changes begin to take place in order to support the growth of the baby.
 So if you’re feeling off, it’s just your body’s reaction to these changes.

 How To Determine First Week Of Pregnancy

-Women often wonder how to calculate their pregnancy.
-The first day of the nine-month pregnancy course is typically the last day of the woman’s normal menstrual period.
+often wonder how to calculate their pregnancy.
+The first of the nine-month pregnancy course is typically the last day of the woman’s normal menstrual period.
 Therefore, the day that the last normal menstrual period ends is the day the pregnancy began.

 Usually, ovulation lasts about thirty days, during which an egg from the ovary travels into the fallopian tube, where it is fertilized by a sperm and then descends to the uterus to be developed.
 The period when the fertilized egg gets into the inner lining of the uterus is considered the first week of pregnancy.
 Implantation of the fertilized egg at the inner lining of the uterus can be perceivable by slight bleeding and other symptoms, so be sure to take note of any first week signs of pregnancy.

-First Week Pregnancy Symptoms
+First Week

-Exhaustion is one of the most common changes pregnant women experience during the first week of pregnancy.
+Exhaustion is one of the most common changes pregnant women during the first week of pregnancy.
 Even if you are normally a healthy and active person, you may find yourself feeling unusually tired.
 The reason for this is the rise in hormone levels and the physical changes happening in your body as it prepares for pregnancy.
 If you experience extreme fatigue or faintness, it is important to speak to your doctor.

 If you’re feeling nausea in the morning or throughout the day, it could be a sign of pregnancy.
 Many women experience queasiness and a loss of appetite during the first week or two of pregnancy.
-If you’re pregnant, you may find that certain foods make you feel nauseous.
+If you’re pregnant, you may find that certain make you feel nauseous.

 Frequent urination is another sign that your body is preparing for pregnancy.
-Enlarging of your uterus to accommodate growth of the fetus inside it pushes your bladder and frequent urination.
+Enlarging of your uterus to accommodate growth of the fetus inside it pushes your bladder and causes frequent urination.
 You may also find that you need to go more often during the night.

 Signs and symptoms of pregnancy can vary from woman to woman, and pregnancy to pregnancy.
 However, implantation bleeding is a common and early sign of pregnancy.
 This bleeding is caused by the egg implanting into the uterus, and can be accompanied by abdominal cramping.